cwr10010/serverblog/_posts/2017-06-18-003-how-this-site-is-made.markdown

 ---
 This is the third posting on this blog already.
 But how do I actually tame this thing?
 To make it clear, this is no Wordpress.
 The web server delivers static files.
 No PHP, Python, Ruby or what-so-ever involved on serverside.
 But I don't like writing plain HTML and I am no web designer.

 Some weeks ago my fiancier came across some static web site generators.
 One of them which is [Jekyll][jekyll]{:target="_blank"} is involved here.
 Jekyll is based on Ruby which caused some doubts in me weather this tool might be of use or not.
 I have my troubles with this language.
-But as using Jekyll as a tool in the first place I gave it a try.
-And what to say?
+But as I am using Jekyll as a tool in the first place I gave it a try.
+And what should I say?
 It is pretty nice!
 You do write files as markdown or many other markups like textile and even org-mode.

 So let us install this.